ElementsProject/lightning/doc/PLUGINS.md

 carefully, and make sure your plugins always return a valid response to any hook invocation.

+As a convention, for all hooks, returning the object `{ "result" : "continue" }` results in `lightningd` behaving exactly as if no plugin is registered on the hook.

 ### Hook Types

 #### `peer_connected`